freak2geek/environment-helpers/README.md

 dbpath - Path to the folder where the data is stored

 logpath - Path to the file where the logs are stored

+## Contribute

+- Implement helpers as modules within the `src` folder

+- Build the distribution script by running `./build.sh`